 - A high level monitoring overview of your previous crawl.

 The Editor tab takes you to an in-browser code editor where you can directly edit your crawler’s configuration.

 This page also features a Test URL input field.
-Entering a URL into the test field and clicking Test, returns a detailed overview of your crawler’s response to the specified page.
-This is a good way to ensure that your crawler is properly configured.
+Enter a URL into the test field and click Run Test to get a detailed overview of your crawler’s response to the specified page.
+This is a good way to ensure that you have properly configured your crawler.